-No matter where you are, and what your focus, try an aim for a single idea or concept.
+No matter where you are, and what your focus, try and aim for a single idea or concept.

-It is common practice to layer compositions and subjects, start simply until you get a real feel for it.
+It is common practice to layer compositions and subjects.
+Start simple until you get a real feel for it.

 Read the entire guide here and start improving.